 Why should you check your drugs before you take them?

 In an illegal drug market, there is always a risk that the drugs you buy are not what you think they are.
-In 2020, there was a rise in drugs being mixed with other drugs or being sold as something they weren’t.
-In the summer of 2020/21, almost 50% of MDMA tested turned out to be the synthetic cathinone eutylone (also known as bath salts).
+Many of the drugs in New Zealand are mixed with other drugs or sold as something they aren’t.
+A significant amount of the MDMA that is tested at drug checking clinics turns out to be synthetic cathinones like eutylone (also known as bath salts).
 This can happen with many different drugs.
 Synthetic cannabinoids can be sold as real cannabis and NBOMe can be sold as LSD (acid), while drugs like cocaine can have more fillers like creatine or lactose in them then actual cocaine.
 This could happen because of a shortage of a drug or because the drug has gone through many hands and been ‘cut’ with other things in the process.

 Manufacturers may also choose to use more dangerous drugs like synthetic cathinones because they are cheaper to import and carry less legal punishment for being caught.
 This can lead to people having unpleasant and unexpected experiences because their drug is not what they think it is.